Skip to content

 Brad Yasar - EQIFI CEO

-Whatever happened, these people’s stories provide valuable lessons for all of us in the cryptocurrency world.
-We should always be careful with our passwords and back up our data!
-And, most importantly, we should never give up on our bitcoin fortunes, because there’s always a chance that they can be recovered!
+The stories above provide valuable lessons for all of us in the cryptocurrency world.
+We should always be careful with our passwords and back up our data.
+And, most importantly, we should never give up on our Bitcoin and other digital assets, because there’s always a chance that they can be recovered.